topi-chan/topi-chan/README.md

 - 👋 Hi, I’m @topi-chan!
-Which is a nickname that my buddies gave me as a child. 😳💁🏻‍♂️ Joke, I just like anime.
-- 👀 I’m interested in Python, backend web development (Djano, FastAPI and aiohttp) and Data.
+- 👀 I’m interested in Python, backend web development (Django, FastAPI and aiohttp) and Data.
 - 🌱 I’m currently learning cybersecurity stuff.
 - 💞️ I’m looking to collaborate on some cool and useful (!) projects, preferably on libraries mentioned above, but it's not a necessity.
 Hint: I try to be environmentally conscious, especially when it comes to wild animals.
 I have commercial job secured.
 - 📫 How to reach me - by maciej.topolewski@gmail.com or LinkedIn: https://www.linkedin.com/in/maciej-topolewski-643116a1/.